Man with glasses using smartphone to verify digital ID

 How Secure Is Digital ID?

-Digital IDs can be highly secure with encryption, biometrics, and regular updates, though vigilance against cyber threats is essential.
+Digital IDs can be very secure with encryption, biometrics, and regular updates.

 When Did Digital ID Start?

-Digital ID emerged in the early 2000s with pioneers like Estonia and Singapore, evolving to include stronger security and integrated services.
+Digital ID took root in the early 2000s with pioneers like Estonia and Singapore.

 References